NestScale Blog

 You define a conversion event in Google Ads, such as making a purchase or clicking on an ad.
 Google provides a tracking code that records when users complete this action on your website.
 Then, this data is sent back to Google and becomes accessible in your Google Ads account, helping you identify the most effective ads.

-Since Shopify is one of the world’s leading e-commerce platforms, there is a pressing need to intergrate Google Ads conversion tracking into Shopify stores.
-This will allow businesses to track their users interactions with their Shopify stores, particularly those resulting from Google Ads campaigns.
+Since Shopify is one of the world’s leading e-commerce platforms, there is a pressing need to integrate Google Ads conversion tracking into Shopify stores.
+This will allow businesses to track their users’ interactions with their Shopify stores, particularly those resulting from Google Ads campaigns.
+So now, let’s look deeper into the benefits you can get:

-How to set up Google Ads conversion tracking on Shopify
+How to set up Google Ads conversion tracking in Shopify?

-As to how to set up Google Ads conversion tracking on Shopify, there are two main ways to go about this: Use the Google & YouTube app or Input the code (Google Tag) on your Shopify site manually.
-In the next section of this blog post, we’ll go over the details of both methods.
+In term of how to set up Google Ads conversion tracking on Shopify, there are two main ways to go about this: Use the Google & YouTube app or Input the code (Google Tag) on your Shopify site manually.
+So, in the next section of this blog post, we’ll go over the details of both methods.

 Method 1: Use the Google & Youtube app

 The Google & Youtube app is an application available on the Shopify app store.
 It’s mainly for Shopify merchants to sync their products to Google Merchant Center.
-In addition, it can also be used to list products on Search, Youtube and more.
 What’s interesting is that if you are using Shopify’s Google & Youtube app, the channel will automatically add conversion tracking to your Google Ads account

-So, besides having to have a Shopify store (duh!), businesses will also need to have a Google Merchant Center account.
+So, besides having to have a Shopify store, businesses will also need to have a Google Merchant Center account.
 We recommend creating one if you haven’t already, as it is completely free of charge and only takes a few seconds to make.

 Step 1: Go to Shopify Appstore and install the Google & YouTube app